foreza/kb/readings/atomic-habits.md

 - If 1% improvement is all that it takes to achieve success, why don't more people do it? (chapter 1)
 - What are some 1% errors we have in our lives today that we could stop? (chapter 1)
 - Can we attribute most successes in general to good habit setting? (chapter 1)
 - Quite frankly, most of us are afraid of serious health issues.
-Negative compunding can directly lead to bad health issues.
+Negative compounding can directly lead to bad health issues.
 Can we use this knowledge to reframe how we approach our day to day so that it doesn't get to that?
 - Have we ever had any "breakthrough" moments in the last few years?
 How did that feel? (my personal example - skateboarding)
 - Is it a luxury to focus more on the process rather than the goal itself?
 As an example - learning CS and getting a job in the big tech companies.
 Comparing the attitudes and motivations of a well-off young person A vs another young person B who wasn't so well off and hasn't had the same opportunities.
 - What is one example of what you identify as today, and do you believe that keeps you from changing a particular habit you've always wanted to change?
 Do you think you could change how you identify, and would that have the intended result?
-  - [JC] For instance, I identify more as a 'pacifist'.
-I've always wanted to face the right issues head on rather than taking the higher ground and not seeking conflict.
-As such, I rarely start conflicts or fights - even when I probably should.
-I want to work toward identifying more as a 'opportunist' or even a 'strategist' - it's not that I don't want to start conflict, I am waiting for the right time to speak.
-Additionally, I want to get rid of the possible "negative' connotation that goes with pacifist - I feel like I would be able to achieve the intended result this way, which is for me to be more vocal about things that upset me so that we can make things right, at the right time (after a few minutes to simmer and calm down, but ideally within the same day).
+- How do you deal with people challenging what you identify as?
+- It's suggested that you try to identify as what you want to be rather than setting a habit that is at odds with what you are presently.
+Is that practical?
+- What are some examples in the last few days where we behaved in line with our own beliefs (and were conscious of it) - but the belief was not a good one.
+- Can religion, socioeconomic status, location, affect identity (and therefore your habits) and if so, in what way?

 ## Progress:

 9/5/21: I kicked off the whole "kb" idea to keep myself honest.
 A little change every day to get myself working.
 Initial commit.
 9/6/21: Oh man, that habit is HARD to get started.
 Also, guess who forgot to charge their kindle?
 Anyway, I volunteer an unnecessary thought: zen mode in VS code was invented for this exact purpose.
+9/7/21: Wow, I went real deep.
+I'm going to pull back on the amount of personal commentary and go faster for today so I'm ready for the first bookclub session tonight.

 ## Chapter 1 Notes: